This post may contain affiliate links. Please read my affiliate policy.

 Finding the Best Almond Milk

-There are so many almond milk brands on the market right now!
+There are so many almond milk products on the market right now!
 How do I know which one is best?
-My rawkstar team actually tested as many brands as we could find, to bring you our top almond milk picks.
+My rawkstar team actually tested as many brands as we could find, to bring you our top almond milk brands.

-Yet did you know making your own almond milk is super easy too?
-I’ve got a no-fail recipe, along with a few tips to help you make delicious homemade almond milk as well.
+Yet, did you know you can make almond milk at home, too?
+I’ve got a no-fail recipe, along with a few tips to help you make delicious homemade almond milk.
 Choosing your fav option only adds to the value of this blueberry smoothie.

 fruit and leafy greens in a blender container.